matthttam/oneTwoOne/README.md

 Special thanks to jay0lee for the original application, which served as the basis for my forked version.
 You can find the original code at https://github.com/jay0lee/oneTwoOne/.
 I'm grateful for their contributions to the open-source community!

 # Deployment Guide
 __WARNING__: We have been using this extension for years now and it works great.
 This latest version provides configuration options from the Google Admin console that allow customizations regarding some blocking features.
-This extension will be published as a full Chrome Web Store extension soon and it is recommended to deploy from there instead of from our own repository.
+This extension is published as a full Chrome Web Store extension and deployment from our local repository is no longer supported.

-If you want to deploy using our repository or your own use tag 3.0.0 which was the final release before converting to a public chrome extension.

 ### Populate the location attribute of Chrome devices with comma separated list of allowed user logins.